opensourcecorp/ezlog/README.md

 ## Log levels

-Five levels are supported, and can be toggled with the `LOG_LEVEL` environment variable, either using the level name or its corresponding code number:
+Multiple levels are supported, and can be toggled with the `EZLOG_LEVEL` environment variable, either using the level name or its corresponding code
+number:

 | Log level name | Log level code | Corresponding log function |
 | :------------- | :------------- | :------------------------- |